lars-frogner/OpenBabyMonitor/README.md

     ```
     babymonitor/setup.sh
     ```
-    You will be asked to enter a new password for the baby monitor website.
-The device will reboot when finished.

-11. Log back in (as in step 9) and run the network configuration script:
-    ```
-    babymonitor/setup_network.sh
-    ```
-    You will be asked to enter a new password for the baby monitor wireless access point.
+    You will be asked to enter the device password that you created in step 8.
+You will also be asked to create a new password for the baby monitor website.
+Finally, you will be asked to create a new password for the baby monitor wireless access point.
 The device will reboot when finished.